Ulaanbaatar Metro

 Ulaanbaatar Metro (Улаанбаатар метро) is a rapid transit system in the planning stages in Ulaanbaatar, Mongolia.
 The Ulaanbaatar Metro project was approved in 2012, and construction was originally planned to be completed by 2020, however, as of 2023 it is still not open.
+However, in December 2023, it has been announced that in June 2024, there would be an opening ceremony and the construction of the metro would be completed in 2027 and the metro will be put into operation in 2028.

 History

+Initial planning

 The exact date of the initial studies on the project is unknown.
 Serious planning began in the early 2000s, when the city's population surpassed one million.
 In 2010, the population of Ulaanbaatar was 1,240,037 inhabitants and is increasing by nearly 100,000 people a year.
 The transport problem is exacerbated by the harsh climate and long winters.
 Traffic movement is difficult because of congestion, and the air is heavily polluted by exhaust fumes.

-The decision was made at the end of 2011 to begin construction of a rail system.
+The decision was made at the end of 2011 to begin construction of the first ever metro system in Mongolia.
 The project was intended to be financed by loans, by Japanese and other international capital.
 In 2015, construction was postponed.
-In 2018 planning was resumed, and the cost was then expected to be around $1.5 billion.
+In 2018, planning was resumed, and the cost was then expected to be around $1.5 billion.
+In 2018, Mongolia adopted transport oriented plan for Ulaanbaatar and reconsidered many mass transit options in Mongolia, including Metro system.

+Reintroduction

+On December 23, 2023, the Minister of Mongolia B. Delgersaikhan, Chair of the National Committee on the Reduction of Traffic Congestion in Ulaanbaatar, and Kh.
+Nyambaatar, the Governor of the Capital City, and the Mayor of Ulaanbaatar City were granted the right to organize the work to announce an international bidding for contractors and management consulting services for the construction of the metro in Ulaanbaatar in 2024-2028, ensuring compliance with all relevant laws and regulations.
+The meeting resulted in revising the mass transit studies done by the Japanese firms in 2012 as Ulaanbaatar has grown widely since then.

+On 15 February 2024, the draft resolution of the 2024 Budget Amendments for Ulaanbaatar was submitted by Ulaanbaatar Mayor Khishgeegiin Nyambaatar and Chairperson of Ulaanbaatar's Citizens' Representative Khural Batbayasgalan Jantsan which the budget for the construction of Ulaanbaatar Metro was included.
+The international tender to construct the metro system was launched by Mayor Nyambaatar on 29 February 2024.
+The initial tender closed on 18 March 2024.

+Construction

+A total number of 42 points of vertical drilling were made along the metro route with 500 meters spaced apart in 2024.